dSciencejob/Masked-Image-Modeling/README.md

 # Intro

 Self-supervised learning has managed to out perform supervised pre-training according to [Masked Autoencoders Are Scalable Vision Learners](https://arxiv.org/abs/2111.06377).
-Can asymmetric encoder-decoder architecture trained using masked random patches of the input image, manage to reconstruct the images, when the images vary widely in terms of size and have a high level of noise.
-Lets find out in [masked image modeling](/mim.ipynb)
+Can an asymmetric encoder-decoder architecture trained using masked random patches of images, manage to reconstruct them.
+Lets find out in [masked image modeling](/mim.ipynb), how the model performs when the images vary widely in terms of size and have a high level of noise.

 # References